 An application or renewal can be made through Service NSW or its replacement agency.
-The process for applying for and renewing a WWCC clearance with the OCG involves a national police check and a review of findings of misconduct.
+The process for applying for and renewing a WWCC clearance is with the OCG.
 If the OCG grants or renews a WWCC clearance, the holder will be issued with a number which is to be provided to the School to verify the status of a staff member's WWCC clearance.